the-full-stack/fsdl-text-recognizer/README.md

             __init__.py
             emnist_mlp.py               # Code
             emnist_mlp.h5               # Learned weights
-            emnist_mlp.config           # Experimental config that led to the learned weights.
+            emnist_mlp.config           # Experimental config that led to the learned weights

-        networks/                   # Code for defining neural networks __init__.py
-            mlp.py
+        predict/
+            __init__.py
+            emnist_mlp.py

         test/                       # Code that tests functionality of the other code. support/                    # Support files for the tests emnist/
                     a.png
                     3.png
-            test_emnist_mlp.py          # Lightweight test to ensure that the trained emnist_mlp correctly classifies a few data points.
+            test_emnist_mlp_predict.py  # Lightweight test to ensure that the trained emnist_mlp correctly classifies a few data points.

         web/                        # Web server for serving predictions. server.py